sdiehl/wiwinwlh/tutorial.md

 Isomorphisms
 ------------

-Two objects of a category are said to be isomorphic if there exists a morphism with 2-sided inverse.
+Two objects of a category are said to be isomorphic if we can construct a morphism with 2-sided inverse that takes the structure of an object to another form and back to itself when inverted.

 ```haskell
 f  :: a -> b